951261/dashLaunch-for-BadUpdate/README.md

 ### TODO
 * Prompt to save settings upon attempting to exit - I cannot count how many times I have changed a dashlaunch setting, only to press B and have none of my changes saved.
 * Get fan controls working
 * Double check the code to ensure there are no NAND writes I have missed.

+### Disclaimer
+**USE AT YOUR OWN RISK!**
+While I have done my best to ensure that this will not brick your console, it is still in beta, hence there are NO GARENTEES whatsoever.
+You have been warned.

 ### Credits